kezsulap/SSO_MAX_CC/en-getting-started.md

 Fork this repository
 ![](https://raw.githubusercontent.com/kezsulap/SSO_MAX_CC/move-stuff-draft/README-files/3.png)
-and set the name of your system as the repository name
+and set the name of your system as the repository name, check the `Copy the code branch only` box and hit "Create Fork"
 ![](https://raw.githubusercontent.com/kezsulap/SSO_MAX_CC/move-stuff-draft/README-files/4.png)
-Hit "Create Fork"

 Create main branch and copy all the commits from my repo (discarding all the commits you had in code branch)
 ![](https://raw.githubusercontent.com/kezsulap/SSO_MAX_CC/move-stuff-draft/README-files/17.png)